 Her first exhibit in New York City, mentioned in BroadwayWorld.com, opened on October 23rd, 2015 at the brand new Sheen Center in NoHo Manhattan on Bleecker Street.
 The show, Broken Legs, was about theatre superstitions and featured paintings created from discarded theatrical scenery.
 As an inventive scavenger, Rebekah’s medium incorporates old discarded remnants of theatrical scenery and household items, giving them a double meaning.
 With a myriad of methods she gives new life to tattered curtains, bruised platforms, dented flats and antique drawers transforming them into works of art.

 Rebekah formerly maintained her own small wholesale company in Tampa, Florida from 2010 - 2015.
 Her company, Eugenia Woods, created hand painted artworks on handmade bags and pouches and worked exclusively with retailers around the nation to create one of a kind bags.
 Rebekah is also featured as the cover artist for the book “The Dream Belongs To The Dreamer” by Velva Lee Heraty, MSW.
 Rebekah was also a contributing columnist for many years for The Old Northeast Journal with a focus on the downtown arts scene in St. Petersburg, FL.
 Today she focuses solely on stage productions, gallery shows, commissions and select mural work.
 She is currently working with SCENERY BAGS as a collaborator on their hand painted handbags created from retired Broadway Backdrops.
-Additionally she is working hard on her next solo exhibit in October 2018 at Studio620 in St. Petersburg, FL.
+Additionally she is working hard on her next solo exhibit, The Unseen, in October 2018 at Studio620 in St. Petersburg, FL.